Tuesday, October 1, 2024

 Living the dream in Hungarian wine country: Here's to vino explorations in/around Budapest

 Budapest with its stunning architecture, captivating boulevards, UNESCO World heritage sites, and its enticing wine and food scene has definitely caught the attention of travelers.
-Returning to Budapest for 2024 FICB International Wine Tasting and Rating Challenge last May was pure delight.
+Returning to Budapest for 2024 FICB (Federation International of Wine Brotherhoods) International Wine Tasting and Rating Challenge last May was pure delight.
 Our main program was held in Budapest, May 23-26, 2024, followed by an extension program in Tokaj, May 26-28, 2024.
 Each time I return to Budapest, I love exploring Hungarian wines, and of course taking in some of the sights along the Danube by day and night.

 Night Time: Hungarian Parliament Building © Spaswinefood